 Hirsch, Edward.
 How to Read a Poem.
 Harcourt, New York, 1999.
 NF; 2/21.

 For most of my life I’ve approached poetry with a chip on my shoulder: show me what the big deal is.
 I’ll begin to read a poem and more or less quickly lose the narrative meaning of it, so put it aside as purposely not making sense.
 But Edward Hirsch’s emotionally intense invitation to appreciation of poetry might have helped me see what’s been wrong: a form of laziness.
-I’ve kind of intentionally been underestimating the personal and I guess courageous commitment that’s required.
+I’ve kind of intentionally been underestimating the personal and I guess courageous commitment that you have to make.
 Hirsch is very clear about that.
-It could be that my time to start paying a different kind of attention to and get serious about poetry has belatedly started.
+Okay: is it possible that after reading this very nice book my time to start paying a different kind of attention to and get serious about poetry is belatedly starting?

 The book’s format is a bit discursive, with chapter titles symbolic but (appropriately poetically) not always obviously related to their content.
 We are told about aspects of poetry appreciation with examples, sometimes whole poems, and then given a convincing description of how each poem pulls us into understanding beyond the cognitive.
-Hirsch is interested in the experience of reading poetry, a relationship between the poet and reader, and what it takes to run the risk of emotionally focusing on letting words on a page produce, sometimes surprisingly and powerfully, an aesthetic experience.
-I’ve called that same event my “art gallery experience“, and you’d think someone like me, involved with literature since grade five, should have been regularly having that experience reading poems.
-I haven’t, but maybe it’s not too late.
+Hirsch is interested in the experience of reading poetry, a relationship between the poet and reader, and what it takes to run the “risk” of emotionally focusing on letting words on a page produce, sometimes surprisingly and powerfully, a change, an aesthetic experience.
+I’ve called that kind of event my “art gallery experience“, and you’d think someone like me, involved with literature since grade five, should have been regularly having that experience reading poems.
+I haven’t.
+But is it at age 74 too late to start?

-We understand from this book that reading poetry is above all an experience, but one we have to be receptive to.
+We understand from this book that reading poetry should be above all an experience, but one we have to be receptive to.
 Hirsch says “(t)here are people who defend themselves against being “carried away” by poetry, thus depriving themselves of an essential aspect of the experience.”
-Sounds familiar.
+This does sound familiar.
 The poet’s art “actualizes our senses until we start to feel an animal alertness opening up within us.”
-The power of this:
+Animal…?
+The power of this he says:

 we have weakly and inadequately labeled “Imagination,” and (it) blacks out the ordinary world.
 But with the loss of one world another is gained.
 The flash that usurps the visible world also reveals a second invisible world, profound and impalpable.

-The experience of that world is made to work in our “imagination” through what the poet writes.
+Okay how is the experience of that world made to work?
+In our “imagination”.
+Listening by using it to what the poet writes.
 Gerard Manley Hopkins for example talks about “the roll, the rise, the carol, the creation” and Hirsch comments comparably impressively that we hear

 in Hopkins’s very phrase the trills or rolled consonants of the letter r reverberating through all four words, the voiced vowels, the r-o-l of “roll” echoing in the back of “carol,” the alliterative cs building a cadence, hammering it in, even as the one-syllable words create a rolling, rising effect that is slowed down by the rhythm of the multisyllabic words, the caroling creation.

 Poems usually have two things going on: a narrative and a lyrical stream.
 In lyric poetry words are “defamiliarized” so that they are “wrenched” from the familiar context and a “spell” is put on them.
 The narrative moves events along while the lyric dramatizes “intense states of feeling”.
-Our linear hearing follows the narrative, but it’s with an inner ear that we listen for inner meaning.
-We read of the straightforward event of a woman leaving her lover for the last time.
-But she puts a glove on the wrong hand and that otherwise insignificant detail signals her distress, if we are paying the right kind of attention.
+There is a harsh and disruptive twisting here.
+Once experiencing it, although my linear hearing follows the narrative looking for an opportunity to call it nonsense, it’s with an inner ear I’ve actively avoided using that I have to listen for inner meaning.
+I read of the straightforward event of a woman leaving her lover for the last time.
+But I understand she puts a glove on the wrong hand, and that otherwise insignificant detail signals her distress to me because I am starting to pay the right kind of attention.

-I was especially impressed with a long section on Polish poets, mostly writing after World War II.
-Wystawa Szymborska’s poem The Joy of Writing is presented, and the poet speaks of a “written” doe she has invented, in the sights of hunters also invented.
-“They forget that what’s here isn’t life” says the poem, and we are told that in the poem completely different laws obtain.
-We read the description of the scene while reading at the same time about the experience of writing about it, which is “an ongoing process of listening and making” by the poet.
-I felt strangely vertiginous understanding that the poem was talking about itself making itself.
-This is how I write poetry and how you should read it.
-Hirsch says
+I guess partly with my dad’s central European background I was especially impressed with a long section on Polish poets, mostly writing after World War II.
+Wystawa Szymborska’s poem The Joy of Writing is presented in Hirsch’s book, and the poet speaks of a “written” doe she has invented, in the sights of hunters also invented.
+“They forget that what’s here isn’t life” says the poet in the poem, and we are told that in the poem completely different laws obtain.
+We read the description of the scene while reading at the same time about the experience of writing (and reading) about it, which is “an ongoing process of listening and making” by both of us.
+I felt strangely vertiginous understanding that the poem was talking about itself making itself making my experience.
+This is how I write poetry and how you should read it says Ms. Szymborska.

 I have the idea that a certain kind of exemplary poem teaches you how to read it.
 It carries its own encoded instructions, enacting its subject, pointing to its own operation.
 It enacts what it is about—a made thing that indicates the nature of its own making.